htcondor/htcondor/docs/getting-htcondor/index.rst

 These instructions show how to install HTCondor and run all of its components on a single computer for testing and exploration.
 We recommend that new users start here and proceed to the [user quick start guide], links to which will be repeated [...].
-Experienced users ... [admin guid].
+Experienced users ... [admin guide].

+[fIXME] something about containers/the cloud, point below

 .. rubric:: Installing HTCondor with Administrative Privileges